jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 ![image](https://github.com/user-attachments/assets/6e8c610b-4943-4a07-b169-a1d709921feb)

-65. For the final analysis, if we correlate the timestamp execution of this docm file with the `Windows Powershell` event log.
+65. For the final analysis, if we correlate the timestamp execution of this docm file with the `Microsoft-Windows-Powershell-Operation` event log.

 ```
-.\EvtxECmd.exe -f "C:\Cases\APTN1ghtm4r3\DiskImage\C\Windows\System32\winevt\logs\Windows PowerShell.evtx" --csv . --csvf "result-timeline.csv"
+.\EvtxECmd.exe -f "C:\Cases\APTN1ghtm4r3\DiskImage\C\Windows\System32\winevt\logs\Microsoft-Windows-PowerShell%4Operational.evtx" --csv . --csvf "powershell-operation.csv"

 Then review the csv file using timeline explorer.
 ```